What we should know about the PageRank

-Google's PageRank is an algorithm and a value to measure the popularity and the relevance of a page on the Web.
-It is a leading indicator of the ranking in search results.
+Google's PageRank is a part of an algorithm and a value to measure the popularity and the relevance of a page on the Web.
+It is a leading indicator of ranking in search results.

 A legend spread by webmasters who have a very partial understanding of how search engine work argues that "PageRank is dead."

 This is not the case and it will never be the case.
 While innovative search engines like Wolfram Alpha have a completely different back-end, however they represent a tiny fraction of web searches, and they provide content pages they produce, not lists of external pages and they did not deal with spam.
 PageRank is still needed to assess the value of a page.

 - The name PageRank is a registered trademark.

 It was originally a pun on the word page and the name of one of the two Google founders, Larry Page.

 - The success of Google was born out of the use of the PageRank algorithm.